shreyasichauhan19/310-chat-bot/README.md

 - Revamped program to be HTML Javascript imbedded
 - Created new file structure and class structure for new setup
 - Planned full scale and flow of bot
-- created event listener for user input
+- Created event listener for user input
 - Added read function to app.js
 - Added compare function to app.js
 - Started adding to words.js